 Also, it helps if you can show that one of your strengths is an ability to transition quickly from one position to another, or one environment to another.
 The reason for this is obvious.
 The new employer wants to hire a candidate who can settle into the new job faster and thus perform better than others.

 As noted above, it’s not a strength if you can’t prove it by some means other than your opinion.
 Therefore, avoid anything that reeks of grandstanding or is just said to boost your ego.
 It’s not going to help you navigate the strengths and weaknesses maze.

 If you have tangible evidence to support your claims, then they’re going to have a greater impact on the person conducting the interview.
 It’s also going to resonate and help you stand out.
 If you don’t, then you run the risk of resonating for the wrong reasons.

 Achievements and Strengths

-What this means is you’re really taking about achievements rather than strengths.
-Achievements can be quantified and proven, where strengths tend to be more abstract.
+What this means is you’re really talking about achievements rather than strengths.
+Achievements can be quantified and proven, whereas strengths tend to be more abstract.
 You can note your strength, and should of course, but then back it up with the achievement that came about because of it.

 Also, don’t talk about strengths as if they’re a point in your past.
 Strengths are ongoing, and therefore it’s not a strength if you can only prove them by showing them awards from high school or some other outdated accomplishment.

-Don’t make up accomplishments if, say, you’re a recent graduate without experience.
+Don’t makeup accomplishments if, say, you’re a recent graduate without experience.
 The truth is you might not have work experience, but you likely have experiences that can be valuable to an employer.
-Maybe you did volunteer work or there’s some accomplishment in your academic career you can use as an example of the strength you bring to position.
+Maybe you did volunteer work or there’s some accomplishment in your academic career you can use as an example of the strength you bring to the position.